NZ FIF Tax, Explained for Overseas Investors

 Who Is This Site For?

-This resource is designed primarily for:
+This site is mainly for:

 • Individual NZ tax residents investing internationally